 13 1 And when he went out of the temple, one of his disciples says to him, “Teacher, look how the stones [are] and how the buildings [are].”
 2 And Jesus said to him, “You see these great buildings?
 Not any stone will be left upon stone which will not be taken down.”

 3 And when he was resting on the Mount of Olives opposite the temple, Peter and Jacob and John and Andrew asked him privately, 4 “Tell us when these things will be and what [will be] the sign when all these things will be accomplished [‘finished together’]?”
 5 So Jesus began to tell them, “Watch out [that] none of you are deceived; 6 many will come in my name saying οτι, ‘I am he,’ and many will be deceived.
 7 But when you hear of wars and rumors of war, do not be afraid; it is necessary that it happen, but [it is] not yet the end.
-8 For nation will rise up against nation and kingdom against kingdom; there will be earthquakes in [some] places, there will be famines; [this is the] beginning of these birth pains.
-9 But be careful [lit., ‘watch yourselves’]; they will betray you to the Sanhedron and you will be beaten [‘thrashed,’ ‘flayed’ (severely)] and you will be stood before executors and kings for my sake [in order] to witness [‘testify’] to them.
-10 And to all the nations first it is necessary to proclaim the good news [‘gospel’].
-11 And when they lead you [to be] handed over, do not premeditate what you will say, but whatever shall be given to you at that time [‘in that hour’], say that; for you are not the ones speaking but [it is] the holy spirit [who is speaking].
+8 For nation will rise up against nation and kingdom against kingdom; there will be earthquakes in every place, there will be famines; [this is the] beginning of these birth pains.
+9 But watch out; they will betray you to the Sanhedron and you will be beaten [‘thrashed,’ ‘flayed’ (severely)] and you will be stood before executors and kings for my sake [in order] to testify to them.
+10 And to all the nations first it is necessary to proclaim the Good News.
+11 And when they lead you [to be] handed over, do not premeditate what you will say, but whatever shall be given to you in that hour, say that; for you are not the ones speaking but [it is] the holy spirit [who is speaking].
 12 And brother will betray brother unto death, and father [will betray] child, and children will stand against parents and they will put them to death; 13 and you will be hated by all because of my name.
 But the one who perseveres to the end, this one will be kept safe.

 21 And then if some [one] should say to you, ‘Behold, here [is] the Messiah, see [he is] there,’ do not believe [it]; 22 for false Christs will be raised up and false prophets, and they will give signs [σημεν] and omens [τερατα – ‘tricks,’ ‘strange sights,’ ‘quackery,’ ‘constellations,’ ‘meteors,’ etc.], intending [προς] deception [αποπλαναν, ‘lead astray’], if possible, of the [true] heirs [of God’s kingdom], 23 but you must watch out, I have foretold these things to you.